lorenzojkrl/rxjs-primer/README.md

   <li><strong>Unsubscribe</strong>.
 Finally, when you don't need any more data you unsubscribe using the unsubscribe() method: <code>myObservable.unsubscribe()</code>.
 This is important to prevent <a href="https://en.wikipedia.org/wiki/Memory_leak" target="_blank" rel="noreferrer noopener">memory leak</a>.
 Note that when using an Observable created by Angular it is not necessary to unsubscribe because Angular handles unsubscription automatically.
 E.g. <em>params observable</em> in the context of routing.
   </li>
 </ol>

+## 4. What are Observers?
+Observers are the consumers of data from an Observable.

+“An Observer is a consumer of values delivered by an Observable.
+Observers are simply a set of callbacks, one for each type of notification delivered by the Observable: next, error, and complete.“, [rxjs.dev](https://rxjs.dev/guide/observer).

+“Observers are just objects with three callbacks, one for each type of notification that an Observable may deliver“.

+### What are notifications?
+An Observable will always deliver one of the following three types of values, called notifications:

+- next()
+- error()
+- complete()

+If the Observable delivers error or complete, no more values will be delivered.
+When the Observable delivers complete we know that there is no more data coming.